-The Allied Arts Gallery is in an old one-room schoolhouse that has been preserved for many years.
+The Allied Arts Gallery located in an old one-room schoolhouse that has been preserved for many years.
 Shamel Park is a kid and dog-friendly park where you can unwind, go to the beach, play horseshoes, or have a picnic.

 Nearby Cambria Things To See

 Close beaches include San Simeon State Park Beach, William Hearst State Park, and Moonstone Beach.
 Up by Moonstone Beach is the Piedras Blancas Lighthouse.
-This used to be a whaling station for California and is now open for tours and some awesome photography opportunities.
+This used to be a whaling station for California and is now open for tours and some awesome photo opportunities.